devschooldevops/07_08_pipelines/Day1/Lab1.md

     On which agent it ran?
     Can you explain the checkout step?
 Why is it needed?

-8. Let's add a parameter for the image pool that will contain 2 values: windows-latest and ubuntu-latest.
+8. Let's add a parameter for the image pool that will contain 2 values: `windows-latest` and `ubuntu-latest`.
    - Go to **Repos - Files** and you should see your pipeline file - **azure-pipelines.yml**
    - Edit **azure-pipelines.yml** and add the code required for the vmimage parameter.
 You can name it however you want.
    - Leave **commit changes directly to main branch** and hit commit.